-Risk Who it effects How is this controlled?
-Guests and staff having a negative experience resulting in misadventure and physiological damage Instructors accidentally Guests Staff Staff VFC will operate a "Challenge by Choice" policy which puts users in control of their adventure.
-Staff will receive basic training with this Staff will be monitored and feedback provided There will always be at least 2 staff on site so becoming injured during activities oton. should an instructor become injured help can be raised by the instructor or the group.
-Human Errors from staff leading to a range of risks from minor to critical failures of the safety system All Staff training is a minimum of 3 days Staff assessment is external Staff access with 2 people Staff will conduct buddy check when accessing Staff retrained every 2 years Staff refreshed with CPD day every year Staff rescue practice at least every 2 months Staff are multi activity trained to avoid prolonged repetitive tasks 1 hour break scheduled between VFC sessions VF session are guided tours to keep human interaction and avoid prolonged repetitive process based tasks (i.e. just the zip instructor for the whole morning) Duality and groups actively encouraged to fit own equipment during kitting up Kit check sites in place before the start of the course in the ADQ and also at the start of the Canoe quarry tour Rescue bag checked before each session Observation occur from managers / coordinator frequently
+Stall RiskGuests and staff having a negative experience resulting in misadventure and physiological damage as a result of inappropriate instruction from their instructorsInstructorsInstructors accidentally becoming injured during activitiesHuman Errors from staff leading to a range of risks from minor to critical failures of the safety system Who it effects Guests Staff Staff All How is this controlled?
+VFC will operate a "Challenge by Choice" policy which puts users in control of their adventure.
+Staff will receive basic training with this Staff will be monitored and feedback provided There will always be at least 2 staff on site so should an instructor become injured help can be raised by the instructor or the group.
+Staff training is a minimum of 3 days Staff assessment is external Staff access with 2 people Staff retrained every 2 years Staff refreshed with CPD day every year Staff rescue practice at least every 2 months Staff are multi activity trained to avoid prolonged Staff under the age of 18 working leading to problems with maturity and being legally responsible to act an instructor Staff, guests, clients frequently As part of the apprentice programme, we on occasion employ someone under the age of 18 who shows real promise and embodies the values of BF Adventure.
+As such we will make some adjustments to how they operate to ensure all parties operate safely. • Staff under 18 will operate as part of a team of people and not be left to operate fully independently o session.
+Examples of this would be but are not limited to: